Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Empirical strategy

 \section{Empirical strategy}

-In the following section, we present the empirical strategy to estimate the causal effect of abortion on mental health.
-We discuss the shortcomings of well-established linear methods, such as OLS with time-constant, individual-specific fixed-effects, and discuss the GFE estimator that allows for a causal interpretation of the quantity of interest in this setting.
-In Section \ref{subsec:GFE_DiD} we discuss the identifying assumptions of the GFE estimator in a potential outcome framework to compare it with the differences-in-differences (DiD) estimation, one of the most frequently used estimators for causal inference in applied microeconomics.
+In this section, we present the empirical strategy to estimate the causal effect of abortion on mental health.
+We discuss the shortcomings of established linear methods, such as individual fixed-effects models, and introduce the grouped fixed-effects (GFE) estimator to overcome potential identification issues.
+We then discuss the identifying assumptions of the GFE estimator and compare them with the differences-in-differences (DiD) approach, one of the most popular methods for causal inference in applied microeconomics.